Russian Trolls Duped Global Media Thousands of Times

 Stars lured by Russian trolls

-The high-profile accounts range from the president himself to his son Donald Trump Jr., to other political figures like presidential adviser Kellyanne Conway and former White House Press Secretary Sean Spicer; Twitter's Dorsey; media personalities like Tapper, conservative commentator Ann Coulter, Fox News host Sean Hannity, Fox Business Network host Lou Dobbs, and MSNBC host Chris Hayes; and celebrities such as singer Nicki Minaj and comedian Sarah Silverman.

-One of the most actively retweeted accounts was @TEN_GOP, which amassed over 130 million followers while masquerading as the official Twitter account of the Tennessee Republican Party before it was suspended.
+One of the most actively retweeted an re-embedded accounts by celebrities and online news outlets was @TEN_GOP, which amassed over 130 million followers while masquerading as the official Twitter account of the Tennessee Republican Party before it was suspended.
 Its self-described "backup" account, @10_GOP, collected over 40 million followers.

 Trump himself tweeted back "So nice, thank you!" to the @10_GOP when the account tweeted at him, "We love you, Mr. President!" in September.
 Like all of those who retweeted the troll accounts, there is no indication that the president knew the tweet had been sent by Russian state-sponsored operatives.